Decoupled Subgraph Federated Learning: Scheme to Obtain the Local Partition of the -hop combined adjacency matrix

-As discussed in Section~\ref{sFed-SD-v2}, \textsc{FedStruct} with decoupled GCN only requires the clients to have access to the local partition of the global $L$-hop combined adjacency matrix, i.e., $\boldsymbol{\Bar{A}}^{ [i] }$.
-In this appendix, we present an algorithm to enable clients to privately acquire this matrix.
+As discussed in Section~\ref{sFed-SD-v2}, \textsc{FedStruct} with decoupled GCN only requires the clients to have access to their local partition of the global $L$-hop combined adjacency matrix, i.e., $\boldsymbol{\Bar{A}}^{ [i] }$.
+In this appendix, we present an algorithm that enables clients to acquire this matrix in a privacy-preserving manner.
+The scheme for obtaining the local partitions of the $L$-hop combined adjacency matrix $\boldsymbol{\Bar{A}}^{ [i] }$ is designed specifically to ensure that no client has access to the entire $\ell$-hop ($\ell\in[1,\ldots,L]$) adjacency matrix $\HatA^\ell$.